Anudeep3609/sample/README.md

 To check all the features
 Hi This is anudeep

-i like react.js,c and many more
+i like react.js,c and many more more